starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Game crashes when going to Lorville / ArcCorp or crashes often when launching
 - Make sure you followed the guide to install Wine's dependencies and set your vm.max_map_count as described in the installation section.

+#### Game crashes on Alt+Tab
+- In game settings change display to windowed borderless

 ***